The Bird of Peace: Nixon and China

-The swans were originally commissioned by Nixon in 1969 to join his oval office collection of works by the late Edward Marshall Boehm.
+The swans were originally commissioned by Nixon in 1969 to join his oval office collection of works by Edward Marshall Boehm.
 Helen Boehm, Edward's widow and operator of his business posthumously, was the organizer of this collection for Nixon.
 One day, after presenting a selection of 18 porcelain birds for Nixon's choosing (intended as gifts to heads of state for his upcoming NATO tour), he expressed fatigue toward doves and hawks.
-Helen suggested finding a new bird to be an updated symbol of peace, one with less political baggage than say the dove, to which Nixon said "That's a fine idea."
+Helen suggested finding a new bird to be an updated symbol of peace, one with less political baggage than, say, the dove, to which Nixon said, "That's a fine idea."

 Helen subsequently wrote to ornithologists around the world, seeking suggestions for what that new peace bird ought to be.
 Among the responses, and her own research, both gathered over several months, the mute swan was most mentioned, frequently having been cited for its tranquility, even over the traditional dove.
-Helen decades later would express that the mute swan captures "serenity and purity, [and is] a bird that had been associated with peace throughout history and in mythology. [...]
+Helen, decades later, would express that the mute swan captures "serenity and purity, [and is] a bird that has been associated with peace throughout history and in mythology. [...]
 The mute swan's range is worldwide; it came to the shores of America during the nineteenth century.
 Perhaps its most important characteristic is that it speaks with a soft voice."

 Boehm and a team of 14 porcelain artists and craftsmen, including head sculptor Maurice Eyeington, then worked for two years to produce the sculpture, using 10 tons of plaster to create the master molds.
-The sculpture featured a male and female mute swan, three infant swans, a natural setting of rocks and grass.
+The sculpture featured a male and female mute swan, three infant swans, and a natural setting of rocks and grass.
 Formed from roughly 60,000 sculpted lines, it weighed roughly 250 lbs, and stood over 42 inches high on a 3-foot base.
 The softness and detail in the feathers of the swans make it "hard to believe [they] are made of porcelain".

 Upon Boehm notifying the White House of the completion of the statue in 1971, she was asked to make one additional change: because Nixon had decided to present the swans to Mao Zedong as a gift during the U.S President's upcoming visit to China, that a plaque and presidential seal should be added to the statue.
 This request was fulfilled.

 During Nixon's visit the following year, he presented the swans to Premier Zhou Enlai in a gift-giving ceremony, and introduced the sculpture's artist (presumably Helen Boehm).